Life Insurance For Employees

 • An active employee at the company.

 Some employers add more eligibility terms which might be specific to their business.
-For example, you may require staff to pass their probationary period first.
-Some employers opt for more pay-based criteria.
+For example, you might want to exclude employees still in their probationary period, or those under a certain wage threshold.

 Employee Life Insurance For Small Businesses

-Rather than one policy that covers a group, Relevant Life provides an individual policy to each member.
-This does mean that your staff will be medically underwritten, and any pre-existing conditions could be excluded.
+Rather than one policy that covers a group of people, Relevant Life provides an individual policy to each member, paid for by your company.
+While this is a good option for micro-businesses, it means your employees’ policies will be medically underwritten, and any pre-existing conditions could be excluded.

-This is an employer-paid Life Insurance policy with similar tax advantages as Group Life.
-It provides the same benefits, including a payout when an employee dies while working for you.
+Relevant Life policies have similar tax advantages as Group Life.
+It provides the same benefits, including a payout if an employee dies while working for you.

-Relevant Life is ideal for small businesses, as well as Company Directors and Contractors who would otherwise have had to pay for cover personally.
+Relevant Life is ideal for small businesses, as well as Company Directors and Contractors who’d otherwise have to pay for a personal policy.

 Nick Nelms